Grammar Quiz

 • I think he is late for school.
 I will call him.

-We also used it for making requests, promises, offers or give warnings, etc.
+Future simple tense is also used for making requests, promises, offers, warnings, etc.

 Examples